Vision Examples in the Automotive Industry

 Controlling robot position

-You can automate positioning by using a vision system to detect the position of a hole in a car body and feeding it back to the robot.
+You can automate positioning by using machine vision to detect the position of a hole in a car body and feeding it back to the robot.
 Even when the position of the target deviates a little, the system can correct it.
 There is no need for confirmation by workers.
 The XG-X/CV-X series achieves high accuracy based on sub-pixel processing.

 OCR of seat belt buckles